 But before you start acquiring jazz language for all the jazz chords and chord progressions, simply start to think of jazz as a language and how extracting pieces of language from your favorite jazz musicians gives you solutions to all your musical problems.

-Top Jazz Advice Lessons to start thinking about jazz language and why it’s so important to playing jazz:
+Top Lessons to start thinking about jazz language and why it’s so important in jazz improvisation:

 Step 13: Start acquiring jazz language & melodic techniques and applying them to the tunes you’re working on